yinyiqian1/XRPL-Standards/XLS-0074d-amm-clawback/README.md

 Issuers can only claw back issued tokens in the AMM pool only if the `lsfAllowTrustLineClawback` flag is enabled.
 Attempting to do so without this flag set will result in an error code `tecNO_PERMISSION`.

-By designating the AMM account, holder account and amount, this transaction will:
+By designating the AMM account, holder account, asset and amount, this transaction will:
 - Claw back the specified amount of tokens held by the specified holder account that are in the specified AMM account.
-- Initiate a two-asset withdrawal of the specified amount of tokens on the current proportion from the AMM pool, resulting in:
+- This transaction will initiate a two-asset withdrawal of the specified amount of tokens on the current proportion from the AMM pool.
+- Provided `Asset` which is issued by the issuer must exist in the specified AMM pool.
+Otherwise, `tecNO_PERMISSION` will be returned.
+- If the issuer only issues one token in the AMM pool:
-  - The issuer's asset being returned to the issuer's account.
+  - The issuer's asset will return to the issuer's account.
-  - The paired asset being transferred back to the holder's account.
+  - The paired asset which is not issued by the issuer will be transferred back to the holder's account.
+- If the two assets in the AMM pool are both issued by the issuer, this transaction will:
+  - The issuer's asset will return to the issuer's account.
+  - If `tfClawTwoAssets` flag is set, the paired asset which is also issued by the issuer, will return to issuer as well.
+  - If `tfClawTwoAssets` flag is not set, the paired asset will go back to the holder.
+- `tfClawTwoAssets` flag can only be set if the issuer issues both assets in the AMM pool.
+Otherwise, `tecNO_PERMISSION` will be returned.
 - If the requested amount of tokens exceeds the holder's available balance in the AMM pool, all the tokens owned by the specified holder will be clawed back.
 - If amount is not given in the request, all the tokens owned by the specified holder will be clawed back from the pool.

 ##### 2.2.2.1.
 Fields for AMMClawback transaction